jakolandio3/angular-messenger-app/README.md

 3. **"/register"**

    - Displays Register Component
+   - Creates a new user if username does not exist
-   - Will provide navigation upon registration to redirect user to home
+   - Routes user to /auth/home when registered and validated

 4. **"/auth"**